atanaspam/homekube-terraform/README.md

 ### Local Software

-There is some local software required for the whole automation to run.
+There is some software required locally for the whole automation to run.

 Terraform:

-Terraform
+* Terraform

 Packer:

-Packer
+* Packer
-VMware Workstation / Fusion
+* VMware Workstation / Fusion
-ovftool
+* ovftool
+* Debian system (used to generate the hash of the password for the template VM)

 ### Networking

 I am using PfSense as my router and firerwall.
 Therefore the networking prerequisites are documented for PfSense specifically.
+Aditionally this automation assumes a certain IP range (`10.1.4.0/24`) is available and routable.
+You might need to adjust that depending on your network.
 See: [Network config](docs/pfsense.md)

 ### Hypervisor